By Trista Ngo, AsAmNews Intern

 - Pilot programs in flexible funding

-According to the President and Executive Director of APIA Scholars, Dr. Noël S. Harmon, the scholarships do not focus solely on tuition.
-They will address other needs like transportation, technology, childcare and more.
+According to the President and Executive Director of APIA Scholars, Dr. Noël S. Harmon, the organization’s work remains grounded in scholarships, but it is expanding its services and support to understand and address broader needs such as transportation, technology, and childcare.

 “The world is changing, so tuition scholarship back in the day, if you want to say that, is considered more of a traditional scholarship.
 [For us], it’s making sure that the student’s tuition is paid for, but we know that students today live in a complex world.
 There are lots of different needs that students have,” Dr. Harmon said in an interview with AsAmNews.

-Harmon said AAPI Scholars revamped the application with the needs of Native Hawaiian and Pacific Islander communities in mind.
+Harmon said APIA Scholars revamped the application with the needs of Native Hawaiian and Pacific Islander communities in mind.
 But they couldn’t gain a full understanding of those needs in D.C. alone.

 “So we decided to go to the Pacific to learn about the culture to meet students at the schools that they were attending to better understand the challenges they were having if they were going to transfer,” Harmon said.